pavankothawade/Aladdin-2D-Game/minutes_of_meetings.md

 * Discussed User Stories that should be written.
 * Action Point for next week for Team,
      Getting acquainted to GreenFoot and developing a small prototype.

+Week #3

+As we could not meet face to face this week, we had a conference call on Wednesday 9 pm.

+Attendees Present:
+Shripal Modani
+Pavan Kothawade
+Amita Mathkar
+Vinit Singh
+Pritam Meher

+*Decided on user stories
+*Finalized the rough sketches for the prototype *Verified and suggested modifications on user stories that are created *Action Plan for next week for Team,
+	- Modification of user stories.
+	- Creation of UML diagrams for the game.